Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Design filter: Do all students have equal access to the required tools?
 Have they been trained in how to use them?
 Could this design disadvantage any group?
 Does it rely on detection?

-The Three Assignment Modes
+The Four Assignment Modes

-Mode 1: AI-Integrated
+Mode 1: AI-Restricted

 Required safeguards: